anshumanbh/tko-subs/README.md

 ### How to run?

 Once you have everything installed, it is as simple as issuing the command:
-`go run /path/to/toksubs.go /path/to/subdomains.txt /path/to/providers-data.csv /path/to/output.csv`
+`go run /path/to/toksubs.go -domains=domains.txt -data=providers-data.csv -output=output.csv`

 ### How is providers-data.csv formatted?